Southend-on-Sea City Council

 young people

-We’re expanding our impact in Southend by partnering with Southend-on-Sea City Council – through the UK Government’s Shared Prosperity Fund – to support organisations like Garon Park Youth Club, Eastwood Community Centre, and St Edmunds’ Hall.
-Through a series of community-focused projects, young people in the area are gaining valuable skills and accreditations while helping to revitalise key local spaces, supporting the area’s growth and fostering brighter futures.
+We’ve been working with Southend-on-Sea City Council since 2024 through the UK Government’s Shared Prosperity Fund.
+Through a series of community-focused projects at Garon Park, Eastwood Community Centre, and St Edmunds’ Hall, young people in the area are gaining valuable skills, accreditations and support to progress into positive outcomes, while helping to revitalise key local spaces, supporting the area’s growth and fostering brighter futures.
+A win:win for Southend.

 Here’s a round-up of our work here so far.